Home Chef Privacy Notice

 (B) Your right to opt-out of sales and sharing

-To exercise the right to opt-out, you (or your authorized representative) may submit a request to us by visiting our .
+To exercise the right to opt-out, you (or your authorized representative) may submit a request to us by visiting our privacy preference center.

 Opt-Out Preference Signals